Access update (2021)

 - Identify what records you have and determine which should go to the archives.
 For some guidance in making these decisions, click here: What do the Archives Want? (for congregational records).

 - Make a preliminary list of the records you would like to send to the archives.
-For a template (Word format), click here: Preliminary Inventory.
-For more detailed information and examples, click here: Guidelines for Submitting Records.
+You can use this template (Word format): Preliminary Inventory.
+For more detailed information and examples, go to Guidelines for Submitting Records.

 - Contact the Living Skies Region Archives and send a copy of the list (by email or mail), to let the archivist know what you have.
 Please also note how many boxes there are and whether there are any serious concerns (e.g. water damage).